libewa/nixconfig/README.md

 ## Hacking

-To modify the configuration for your own need, copy the [`hosts/yoga/`] folder and rename it to your local hostname.
+To modify the configuration for your own need, modify the [`hosts/desktop/`] folder and rename it to your local hostname.
 You can optionally delete it if it's not needed anymore.
 In [`flake.nix`], add a new entry to the `nixos-configurations` object, with your host name as the key.
 You can copy the `yoga` entry for this.